jamesmariodavis/demasci-deploy/README.md

 ## `scripts.sh`

 The repository provides a set of scripts for Bash in `scripts.sh`.
 These are intended to be run on the local machine, never in a Docker container.
 These scripts:
-- initialize the repository for a new application
 - execute Docker build commands
 - execute Docker run commands
 - clean up local system